jwplayer/jwplayer-documentation/docs/beta/html5_hls_beta.md

 * Zencoder
 * Amazon
 * Wowza - some adaptive VOD streams are having issues with quality switching.

+## Features planned for 7.5
+* HLS v4 support for WebVTT captions and Multi-audio tracks
+* Reduntant streams
+* Using MSE for HTML5 playback in FireFox
+* 708 Captions
+* Custom quality labels
+* Choosing audio track based on system language

 # FAQ
 #### Q: Why is my HLS stream still rendering in Flash?